-- 4.1 Before undertaking other remunerative work, an employee must first obtain written permission from the executive authority or delegated authority in terms of applicable prescripts and this Directive. - 4.2 Where possible, the employee should engage his/her immediate supervisor before initiating the application process. - 4.3 The 30-day period as required in terms of Section 30 (3)(a) of the Act commences on the date the application form is received by the EA. - 4.4 The permission to perform other remunerative work should not exceed a period of 12 calendar months. - 4.5 If the employee wishes to continue performing other remunerative work after the approved period, a new application should be submitted 30 days before expiry. - 4.6 The application shall be made using the application form determined by the Minister (Annexure A). - 4.7 The confidentiality of applications should be maintained at all stages of the application process. - 4.8 Permission to perform ORW is given only for the work specified in the application.
+- 4.1 Before undertaking other remunerative work, an employee must first obtain written permission from the executive authority or delegated authority in terms of applicable prescripts and this Directive. - 4.2 The System is the exclusive method for requesting permission to perform ORW - 4.3 The employee should engage his/her immediate supervisor before initiating the application process. - 4.4 The 30-day period as required in terms of Section 30 (3)(a) of the Act commences on the date the application form is received by the EA. - 4.5 The permission to perform ORW shall not exceed a period of 12 months and shall be aligned with the financial year (between 01 April of the year in question 31 March of the following year). - 4.6 If the employee wishes to continue performing other remunerative work after the approved period, a new application (herein after referred to as a re-application) should be submitted 60 days before expiry. - 4.7 The application shall be made using the application form determined by the Minister at Annexure A and a reapplication for ORW shall be made using the re-application form at Annexure B. - 4.8 The confidentiality of applications should be maintained at all stages of the application process. - 4.9 Permission to perform ORW is given only for the work specified in the application. - 4.10 If the employee applies for more than one ORW, he or she must complete a separate application form for each ORW approval request.